 We are still using MRI 2.0.0-p195 on Heroku and haven’t switched to either JRuby or Rubinius.
 Although there is a lot performance we could gain from this switch we are happy with the performance we have and it would make our development more complicated.

-We optimized different parts of our application at the same time, so we don’t have scientifically valid data for our change from Unicorn to Puma.
+We optimized different parts of our application at the same time, so we do not have scientifically valid data for our change from Unicorn to Puma.
 For example we switched to a Database with more memory on Heroku and changed our auto-reload functionality.
 All of this combined resulted in a much better performance, but it can’t be attributed to Puma alone.

 Setting Up Puma on Heroku